reincas/Lanthanide/README.md

 Please be aware that due to dispersion the refractive index $n(k_{ij})$ in general is a function of the wavenumber $k_{ij}$ of the transition.

-## Matrix class

-... to be added ...

-## State classes

-... to be added ...

 ## Caching